Cyan4973/xxHash/tests/collisions/README.md

 By default, it will generate 24 billion of 64-bit hashes, requiring __192 GB of RAM__ for their storage.
-The number of hashes can be modified using command `--nbh=`. be aware that testing the collision ratio of 64-bit hashes requires a very large amount of hashes (several billions) for meaningful measurements.
+The number of hashes can be modified using command `--nbh=`.
+Be aware that testing the collision ratio of 64-bit hashes requires a very large amount of hashes (several billions) for meaningful measurements.

 To reduce RAM usage, an optional filter can be requested, with `--filter`.